 The next time you’ve got a batch of broth to freeze, or maybe even a double recipe of soup, follow these simple steps and enjoy a freezer full of unbroken glass jars!

 Disclosure: I’ve included affiliate links in this post for products that can help you freeze in glass jars more easily.
-Your cost through these links is never increased while your purchase supports this site with a small commission.
+Your cost through these links is never increased though I can earn a commission on purchases.
 Thanks!

 Simple Tips for Freezing in Glass